-The two tables are shown side by side below, the first is from the Pre-Submission Local Plan (Appendix 2) and the second from the updated position stated (ADC.04).
-The key for the two charts is also reproduced below.
-Small site windfalls are in pink and start two years earlier and make a greater contribution over the plan period.
+The Council has set out significant changes to the Housing Trajectory in the Housing Supply Position Statement (ADC.O4).
+Included at Appendix A to this hearing statement are two trajectories shown side by side, the one on the left is from the Pre-Submission Local Plan (Appendix 2) and the second from the updated position (ADC.O4).
+The key for the two charts is also reproduced within Appendix A. Small site windfalls are in pink and start two years earlier and make a greater contribution over the plan period.